MonaSolutions/MonaServer/doc/api.rst

 - **clients** (read-only), clients actually connected, see *clients* object thereafter.
 - **configs**, return a LUA_ table which contains Mona configurations, it means the *MonaServer.ini* content file, (see *Configurations* part of `Installation <./installation.html>`_ page) and also some others usefull parameters (application.path, application.baseName, and many others.
 To know really all its content, iterate on this table and print its content).
 One sample is given in *Global configurations* in `Server Application`_ page.
-- **environments**, return a LUA_ table which contains environment variables from the system.
+- **environment**, return a LUA_ table which contains environment variables from the system.
 - **epochTime** (read-only), gives the epoch time (since the Unix epoch, midnight, January 1, 1970) in milliseconds.
 - **groups** (read-only), existing groups (NetGroup_s running), see *groups* object thereafter.
 - **pulications** (read-only), server publications available, see *publications* object thereafter.
 - **servers** (read-only), MonaServer instances actually connected to the server, see *Servers_* object thereafter.

-example of access to a Mona global property :
+Example of access to a Mona global property :

 .. code-block:: lua